Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/components/navbar.md

 ---

 {{< ods-incompatibility-alert >}}
-This component explains the basic behavior, structure and concepts of navbars.
+This component explains the basic behavior, structure and concepts of navbars from a Bootstrap point of view.
+Some discrepancies exist with Boosted due to a different HTML structure.

 In order to build an Orange navbar please refer to [Orange navbar]({{< docsref "/components/orange-navbar" >}}).
 {{< /ods-incompatibility-alert >}}